Peter-Vought/Django_Made_Easy_deployment/README.md

   We don’t have any SSH keys available as of now.
 Let’s go ahead and create one.
 In case you are running Windows, the ssh key creation process might be slightly different to macOS/Linux.
-If unsure, follow this <a href="https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh">guide</a>.
+If unsure, follow this [guide](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).
   For macOS and Linux, open your terminal and type the following command:

   ***``terminal``***